 1.01 Basis of Preparation of Financial Statements

-, in accordance with the generally accepted accounting principles in
+in accordance with the generally accepted accounting principles (GAAP)

-India and provisions of the Companies Act,1956 read with the Companies
+in India and provisions of the Companies Act, 1956 read with the

-as applicable pronouncements of the Institute of Chartered Accountants
+Rules) as well as applicable pronouncements of the Institute of

-other criteria set out in Revised Schedule VI to the Companies Act,
+criteria set out in Revised Schedule VI to the Companies Act, 1956.

-1956.
-Based on the nature of the services and their realisation in cash
+Based on the nature of the services and their realisation in cash and

 of assets and liabilities.